-AYF students can enroll in PH courses - as guests.
+AYF students are welcome to enroll in PH courses - as guests.
 Therefore, access depends on faculty members' approval and space availability.
-The following outlines the AYF policy on courses at the PH:
+Seminars at the PH, especially those covering an academic area of study (as distinct from didactics courses which are also offered), can be a very good fit for AYF students.

-AYF students may enroll at the PH for no more than 9 AYF credits during the academic year and for no more than 6 credits in either semester.
+The following outlines the AYF policy on courses at the PH: AYF students may enroll at the PH for no more than 9 AYF credits during the academic year and for no more than 6 credits in either semester.
 Courses taken at the PH must be approved by the RD.
 On the basis of descriptions and reading lists, the RD will determine whether PH course content and work load seem suitable for AYF students.
-Generally, only courses in the German Department at the PH will be considered appropriate.
+Generally, courses in the German Department at the PH will be considered appropriate.
 Education majors may be exempted from the policy with RD approval.
 Home university adviser approval may also be needed for education majors.